Data Types and Measurement Scales

 Measurement Scales

 Measurement scales classify "what operations are meaningful for a given data".
 Based on Stevens' (1946) four levels of measurement.
 The scales form a hierarchy — nominal < ordinal < interval < ratio — where higher scales support more operations and include all operations available to lower scales.
+MIDAS uses this classification to filter which statistics are displayed.
+The scale level alone does not uniquely determine the analysis method, so set the scale according to the meaning of your data and change it after loading if needed.

 Nominal Scale